syncfusion-content/blazor-docs/blazor/signature/open-save.md

 # Open and Save Signature

-The Signature component supports to open the signature by using hosted/online URL or base64.
+The [Blazor Signature](https://www.syncfusion.com/blazor-components/blazor-signature) component supports to open the signature by using hosted/online URL or base64.
 And it also supports various save options like image, base64, and blob.

 ## Open Signature